pacificera/minishift-pam-install/README.md

 6. Install PAM

 Edit the configuration variables in `install-pam.sh` in order to change the server passwords from the defaults.
+Set the username and password for the admin account.
 Then run this command:

 ```